Superfield approach to nilpotent symmetries in 3D Jackiw-Pi model of massive non-Abelian theory: Conclusions

-are absolutely true on the 3D Minkowski spacetime manifold where the CF restriction $B + \bar B + i\,g\, (C \times \bar C) = 0 $ is satisfied.
-The absolute anticommutativity of the (anti-) BRST symmetries imply the linear independence of BRST and anti-BRST symmetry transformations.
-The mathematical basis for the independence of the BRST and anti-BRST symmetries is encoded in the concept of gerbes that has been discussed in our earlier works [18,19] and illustrated geometrically in our Appendix B.
+are absolutely true on the 3D Minkowski space-time manifold where the CF restriction $B + \bar B + i\,g\, (C \times \bar C) = 0$ is satisfied.
+The absolute anticommutativity of the (anti-)BRST symmetries imply the linear independence of BRST and anti-BRST symmetry transformations.
+The mathematical basis for the independence of the BRST and anti-BRST symmetries is encoded in the concept of gerbes that has been discussed in our earlier works \cite{18,19} and illustrated geometrically in our Appendix B where we pin-point the existence of CF condition.

 To obtain the full set of proper (anti-)BRST symmetry transformations, we are theoretically compelled to go beyond the HC and exploit the suitable GIRs to deduce the proper (anti-)BRST symmetries.
 This is a novel feature of this model.
-Furthermore, as it turns out, the auxiliary field $\rho$ is {\it not} like the other auxiliary (e.g. Nakanishi-Lautrup) fields of the theory because its (anti-)BRST symmetry transformations do {\it not} arise from the requirements of nilpotency and absolute anticommutativity of the (anti-)BRST symmetry transformations.
+Furthermore, as it turns out, the auxiliary field, $\rho$, is {\it not} like the other auxiliary (e.g., Nakanishi-Lautrup) fields of the theory because its (anti-)BRST symmetry transformations do {\it not} arise from the requirements of nilpotency and absolute anticommutativity of the (anti-)BRST symmetry transformations.
 This observation is {\it also} a novel feature of our present theory.
-The good thing about our present augmented superfield formalism [25-27] is that it leads to the precise derivation of the proper (anti-)BRST symmetry transformations associated with this {\it special} auxiliary field $\rho$, too.
+The good thing about our present augmented superfield formalism \cite{25,26,27} is that it leads to the precise derivation of the proper (anti-)BRST symmetry transformations associated with this {\it special} auxiliary field, $\rho$, as well, for our present 3D non-Abelian theory.

-It would be very nice endeavor to exploit the NYM gauge transformations (3) within the framework of our superfield formalism and obtain the novel results connected with the nilpotent (anti-)BRST symmetry transformations that emerge from it.
-In fact, two of us (RK and SG), have already made significant progress in obtaining the proper (anti-)BRST symmetry transformations corresponding to NYM symmetries by taking into account the following restrictions on the (super)fields [30]:
+It would be very nice endeavor to exploit the NYM gauge transformations, (3), within the framework of our superfield formalism and obtain the novel results connected with the nilpotent (anti-)BRST symmetry transformations that emerge from it.
+In fact, two of us (SG and RK), have already obtained the proper (anti-)BRST symmetry transformations corresponding to NYM symmetries by taking into account the following restrictions on the (super)fields \cite{33}: